consensus-shipyard/ipc/README.md

 ## Connecting to a rootnet

 You can deploy an IPC hierarchy from any compatible rootnet.
-The recommended option is to use Filecoin Calibration, but you can also use the public Spacenet testnet or deploy your own.
-Instructions are provided for both below, but we recommend using Calibration if possible.
+The recommended option is to use Filecoin Calibration, but you can also deploy your own.

 ### Option 1: Calibration
 Calibration is the primary testnet for Filecoin.
 It already hosts the IPC actors and can be used as a rootnet on which to deploy new subnets.